madpiano/2019-432/slides/class17/README.md

 2. [Quiz 1 Honors Opportunity](https://github.com/THOMASELOVE/2019-432/blob/master/quizzes/quiz1_honors/README.md) grades will be posted for the revision as soon as possible to [Canvas](https://canvas.case.edu/).
     - If you scored 4 or higher, your grade for this has already been entered into Canvas, and you'll receive the extra points on your Quiz 1 score.

+## Other News

+1. The [Course Notes](https://thomaselove.github.io/2019-432-book/) have been updated to fix a typo in Section 15.11.1.

 ## Questions I intend to answer very soon

 1. How can we make predictions effectively after multiple imputation?